 The Temple of Ramesses-Meryamun

 Perhaps second only to the great pyramids of Giza in its fame, the Temple of Rameses II at Abu Simbel is possibly one of the most recognizable monuments in all of the ancient Egyptian world.

 Commissioned by Rameses II (who really just loved building temples in general… like so many temples…) in 1244 BC, the structure was quite literally carved out of the mountain and, while scholars still debate the main purpose of the temple’s location, most agree it was created to accomplish some combination of these various purposes:

 - Commemorate his victory at the Battle of Kadesh: I mean, this is basically all the dude ever wanted to talk about if we’re honest.

 - Intimidate Egypt’s southern neighbors, the Nubians: If you want to make a good first impression, why not build a terrifyingly large and decadent temple right outside your neighbors front door?

-- Honor Nefertari: Besides from going on and on about the Battle of Kadesh all the time, the only other thing Rameses II seems as obsessed with was his wife, Nefertari, for whom he built the small temple next to his and dedicated to the ancient Egyptian goddess Hathor.
+- Honor Nefertari: Besides from going on and on about the Battle of Kadesh all the time, the only other thing Rameses II seems as obsessed with was his wife, specifically (because he had a lot of wives, and a full harem) his wife Nefertari, for whom he built a smaller temple next to his and dedicated to the ancient Egyptian goddess Hathor.